 DEA launches operation to combat meth smuggling

-PHARR - Southern border agents have seizes more meth at the Rio Grande Valley bridges in just a few months than they have during entire 12-month periods.
+PHARR - Southern border agents have seized more meth at the Rio Grande Valley bridges in just a few months than they have during entire 12-month periods.

 As the DEA launches a new operation to target meth supply from Mexico, a Valley advocate says they need to shift their focus to the demand.